ScottLogic/iOS8-day-by-day/26-avkit/26-avkit.md

 In this example, the player is a contained by the `VideoDetailViewController`, which sets up the `player` property appropriately.

+> __Note:__ If you do reference AVKit within the storyboard, then you may well have to manually link against the library yourself - like off've the olden days.
+You can do this from the project settings page, in the _Linked Frameworks and Libraries_ panel.

 There are two ways you can create an `AVPlayer` - either with a URL or a `PlayerItem`.
 The URL approach matches the `MPMoviePlayerViewController` use case - where the location of a video file, either local or remote, is provided.